By-Laws of the Inland Empire Section

 2. The immediate past president, if not a SECTION officer.

 (a) The officers of the SECTION shall be the President, President-Elect, Vice-President, Rank and File, Vice-President At-Large, Vice-President, Supervisory and Management, Secretary, Treasurer, and Director.

 (a) The nominating Committee shall consist of at least three members chosen annually from the SECTION membership by the Executive Committee.
 Officers or candidates for office shall not serve on the Nominating Committee.
 The Nominating Committee shall handle all nominating procedures.

-(b) The Election Committee shall consist of at least three members chosen annually form the SECTION membership by the President-Elect.
-Officers or candidates for office shall not serve on this committee with direction from yje President-Elect.
-The Election Committee shall conduct all elections.
+(b) The Election Committee shall consist of at least three members chosen annually from the SECTION membership by the President-Elect.
+Officers or candidates for office shall not serve on this committee.
+The Election Committee, with direction from the President-Elect, shall conduct all elections.

 Paragraph 4 – Other Committees

 (a) The President may appoint, from the SECTION membership, a chairperson for such other committees as may be required.
 The committee chairperson shall select their respective committees from the SECTION membership.
 These committees shall hold office at the pleasure of the Executive Committee.

 Paragraph 5 – Staff

 (b) The President may, with the approval of the Executive Committee, employ a staff of nonmembers.

 ARTICLE V – MEETINGS OF THE EXECUTIVE COMMITTEE